 Icebreaker’s hot pants have great coverage and will keep your lower area warm and well-supported.
 Their combination of jersey core spun material reinforced with nylon fibers is strong and durable.

 It also keeps the heat in without contributing to unnecessary sweating.
-The underwear is also very breathable, allowing excess heat and moisture to escape and dries quickly, keeping you comfortable and safe.
+The underwear is very breathable, allowing excess heat and moisture to escape.
+It dries quickly, too, keeping you comfortable and safe.

 The seams are quite defined, so if you’re looking for something seamless these won’t be for you.
 But if you’re planning on running in winter and want something that regulates temperature and is soft and comfy at the same time, these are well worth a try.